nesi/hpc_training/_lessons/kupe/002-accessing_resources.md

 3. Once you have logged in, you should see a screen similar to the one below
    ![logging-in](../../assets/img/login_success.png)

-4. Please click on the ‘Reset Password’ button to proceed.
+4. Please click on the 'Reset Password' button to proceed.
 You will be sent an e-mail with a temporary URL.
 If you do not receive this email within a few minutes, check your spam filter.

-   **NOTE:** If you don’t see the ‘Reset Password’ button and instead see error messages, it means your information on our database does not match your Tuakiri identity, your user account has not yet been created, or you are not a member of an active project.
+   **NOTE:** If you don't see the 'Reset Password' button and instead see error messages, it means your information on our database does not match your Tuakiri identity, your user account has not yet been created, or you are not a member of an active project.
 Please see the Troubleshooting section.

    **NOTE:** You must wait at least an hour between password reset requests.
 If you request a password reset before an hour has gone by since your last password reset request, our system will ignore the second request.